Kevin Turner (running back): Health issues

-In June 2010, Turner was diagnosed with chronic traumatic encephalopathy (CTE), and agreed to donate his brain and spinal cord when he died.
+In June 2010, Turner was diagnosed with Amyotrophic Lateral Sclerosis (ALS), and agreed to donate his brain and spinal cord when he died.
 Turner served as a lead plaintiff in a major lawsuit filed by former players against the NFL regarding the health risks of concussions in American football.

-Turner's life with Amyotrophic Lateral Sclerosis (ALS) was documented in the music video for the song "Journey On" by Ty Herndon.
+Turner's life with ALS was documented in the music video for the song "Journey On" by Ty Herndon.
 Turner and his two children appeared in the music video along with Herndon.
 In 2012, Jon Frankel of HBO worked with Turner to create the documentary film American Man, describing Turner's life, especially his battle with ALS.

 On March 24, 2016, Turner died in his home in Vestavia Hills, Alabama.
-On November 3 of that year, Boston University Brain CTE Center announced that Turner had a severe case of chronic traumatic encephalopathy, which led to his death.
+On November 3 of that year, Boston University Brain CTE Center announced that Turner had a severe case of chronic traumatic encephalopathy (CTE), which led to his death.
 Multiple news outlets reported that CTE killed Turner, not ALS.

 The following day, the Boston University School of Medicine posted on its Facebook Page, "The VA-BU-CLF Brain Bank issued the following statement: To clarify conflicting media reports, #KevinTurner died of #ALS.
 ALS is a clinical diagnosis defined by the loss of movement through the degeneration of motor neuron cells.
 There are many known causes of ALS, specifically genetic and environmental causes, but most ALS cases are of idiopathic, or unknown, origin.
 By studying his brain, researchers at the VA, Boston University School of Medicine and Concussion Legacy Foundation discovered that the cause of Kevin Turner’s ALS was motor neuron cell death triggered by CTE, which is a pathological diagnosis.
 His clinical diagnosis remains ALS."

+Turner is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.